 Arlington Forest commends the present owners for their maintenance of the shopping center and for keeping it well occupied by a variety of tenants.
 The special success of some tenants (such as restaurants) indicates that the shopping center can serve the broader needs of Arlingtonians without exceeding the original developer's conception of a tasteful one-story structure that harmonizes with the style of neighborhood homes.
 Inappropriate or oversize structures on this site would threaten the residential nature of Arlington Forest.

-- Arlington Forest supports the current C-1 zoning designation for the Arlington Forest Shopping Center, and we urge the county to keep it in place. - We urge the county to work with AFCA and with the present owners to preserve the historic character of the shopping center and to revitalize it as needed.
+Arlington Forest supports the current C-1 zoning designation for the Arlington Forest Shopping Center, and we urge the county to keep it in place.

 Areas Adjacent to Arlington Forest